jtkiley/text_seminar/readme.markdown

 Text analysis continues to grow in use in macro research (e.g., firm impression management, media narratives), and has interesting emerging work in micro settings (e.g., unobtrusive measures of the big 5, emotional content of transcripts).
 As data access expands both at the macro (e.g., earnings call transcripts) and micro (e.g., group work tools like Slack and Microsoft Teams) levels, researchers with this skillset can ask and answer new and interesting theoretical questions.

+## Course details

+Because I am making these resources publicly available, the information about the course for enrolled students is in the `course` directory.

 ## Prerequisites

 The skill requirements assume essentially no prior training, though reasonable spreadsheet skills and some familiarity with one of the commonly--used commercial statistical systems (in either micro or macro work) is helpful.